MailTape/MailTape-v1/_posts/2021-10-03-Laventure.md

  : **"** **"**

 <p id="outroduction">That's it for this morning!
-As always, thank you so much for joining us.
-Much love to [Tomu DJ](http://tomu.dj/) for her moving Sunday selections, and many thanks to [Anthony Dujardin](https://www.instagram.com/fromthegarden/?hl=en) for this episode's brilliant illustration based on a picture by [Courtney Sofiah Yates](https://courtney-yates.com/)!</p>
+As always, thank you so much for joining us.</p>